Check Point and Firebox BOVPN Integration Guide

 - Select VPN > Branch Office VPN.

-The Branch Office VPN configuration page appears. - To add a gateway, in the Gateways section, click Add.
+The Branch Office VPN configuration page appears. - In the Gateways section, click Add.

-The Gateway Endpoint Settings dialog box appears. - In the Gateway Name text box, type the interface name.
+The Gateway Endpoint Settings dialog box appears. - In the Gateway Name text box, type a name to identify this Branch Office VPN gateway.

-- Under the Credential Method section, select Use Pre-Shared Key.
+- In the Credential Method section, select Use Pre-Shared Key.

 - In the adjacent text box, type the pre-shared key.